Barry Fey: Life outside of music

 In 1983, Fey cleared the path for Major League Baseball in Denver by teaming up with some of his idols Joe DiMaggio, Mickey Mantle, Willie Mays to produce an old timers baseball game.

-In 1998 Fey's love of Horse Racing culminated with his horse Reraise winning the Breeder's Cup Sprint championship.
-Many who knew Fey say this may have been the happiest day of his adult life.
+In 1998 Fey's love of horse racing culminated with his horse Reraise winning the Breeder's Cup Sprint championship.

 Death

 In spring of 2013, Fey had hip-replacement surgery and struggled afterwards.
 Unusually dour in the weeks before his death, of the surgery ordeal, Fey said, "They tell you it's a major surgery, but they don't tell you how hard it's going to be."
 With his son Geoffry taking care of him after the surgery, Fey had arranged for his other sons to also be near him.
 Fey committed suicide on Sunday, April 28, 2013, quite literally between a breakfast omelet order with son Geoffry and its delivery.

 After his death, Fey was inducted into the Denver & Colorado Tourism Hall of Fame.
 It is the highest award given by Denver's travel industry, honoring outstanding individuals who have played a significant role in making Denver and Colorado world-class convention and tourism destinations.

-In March of 2013, the Westword published a series of tribute stories from former assistant Daniela Stolfi-Tow.
+In March 2013, the Westword published a series of tribute stories from former assistant Daniela Stolfi.

 The Barry Fey Foundation was formed "to eradicate suicide in our Colorado entertainment community."
 The planned 30th anniversary Red Rocks showing of U2's "Under a Blood Red Sky", a foundation fundraiser in conjunction with the Denver Film Society, was cancelled so as not to compete with fundraising efforts for the devastating mid-September Colorado floods.
 They plan to show the film in 2014 as part of the popular Film on the Rocks series.

 Fey had made a deal with a former mayor of Morrison, home of the Red Rocks Amphitheatre, to be buried at the residents-only cemetery just below his beloved Red Rocks, but the paperwork was lost and the request denied.
 The back-up plan was to scatter Fey's ashes at Red Rocks.